Welcome to

 I could

 never get the hum level low enough in this amp.
-I eventually built
+I eventually built three

 different amps in this chassis and I settled